PAWorkzoneAutomation/PAWorkzoneAutomation.github.io/_build/html/_sources/Introduction to the Project.rst.txt

 * `The OpenCDA project (UCLA mobility lab)`_ : A SIMULATION tool integrated with a prototype cooperative driving automation (CDA; see SAE J3216) pipeline as well as regular automated driving components (e.g., perception, localization, planning, control).
 * `Michael Baker International`_ : A leading provider of engineering and consulting services.
+* `Automated Vehicles for All`_: A project to develop a systematic and scalable approach to the safe integration of cooperative automated vehicles (CAVs) into the nation's transportation system.
+* `Automated Driving Systems (ADS) for Rural America`_: a project that is testing the use of automated driving technologies on high-speed, rural roadways to examine and understand the unique needs of rural environments, while working toward solutions that improve safety and mobility.

 Publications
 -------------------